Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 The one of prevalent places where this come into play is: athleticism.
 You can lie to yourself about being capable, but that does not make you stronger.
 Sure, I also could throw around a heavy weight and pretend like I am strong.
-However, that just makes me prone to injury and feeling empty on the inside.
+However, that just makes me prone to injury and the feeling of a hollow victory.
 What is the point of doing something, just to impress other people?
 I am the one that has to live with myself at the end of the day.
 I am the one that has to give my life meaning, I have to fight my battles.
 Just because other people think that I am cool, does not solve my problems.
 Sure it might help, but in the end, I am the one that has to put up with my hardships.
 Yes, others can support me, but I am the one that has to pull myself out of the hole.

-Overtime, I have learned that the actions that are taken when I feel the worst defines the limits of what I am capable of accomplishing in the future.
-I cannot achieve self actualization by building on un-truths, because lies do not help when you feel like crap and want to give up.
+Overtime, I have learned that my actions that are taken when I feel the worst defines the limits of what I am capable of accomplishing in the future.
+I cannot achieve self actualization by building it up on false accomplishments.
+Lies do not help when you feel like crap and want to give up.
 What I am trying to get as is, I do not want to lie to myself.

 # Breaking the Habits

 ### Getting to Sleep on Time

-The wave of realization washed over me when I realized that the lie I had been telling myself was just slightly mis-worded.
-All the correct words where present, just in the wrong order.
+What I had been telling myself previously was a lie, the statement was just slightly mis-worded.
+Most of the correct word where present, just put in the wrong order.
 Instead of, "I am strong-willed, therefore I have habits, and because my habits are hurting me, I can change my habits."
 What it actually was "I am strong-willed, because I have habits.
 My current habits are hurting me, I can use my habits to change myself."
 This was realized only after I went through a spout of an existential crisis.
-The fact nothing really mattered, and there was no real point in doing anything began to make me hollow.
-Granted, my current life philosophy, is that there is no point in life, so that means there is no reason to not make the most out of it.
-The only meaning in life is what I give it.
-Therefore, when things start to feel pointless, I can just dig into the things that I gave meaning before, and just wade through hollowness.
+A time when nothing really mattered, and there was no real point in doing anything.
+I felt hollow, and nothing I did would make the feeling go away.
+My current life philosophy, is that there is no point in life, so that means there is no reason to not make the most out of it.
+The only meaning in life is the meaning I give it.
+Therefore, when things start to feel pointless, I just dig into the things that I gave meaning before, and just wade through hollowness.
 It is because I have such strong habits, that I am able to be resilient.
 I have normally exited the bouts stronger than before and knowing myself better.

 By this time in my life, I have acquired and broken many habits.
 However, nothing that I was doing was working on helping me sleep a bit better.
 Everything become _super_ interesting right around the time I should be going to sleep.